-Research Fellow, Climate Program, Center for Law, Energy & the Environment
+Senior Research Fellow – Climate, Center for Law, Energy & the Environment

-Ted Lamm is Research Fellow in the Climate Program at CLEE.
-Ted’s research focuses on California policies regarding climate change and greenhouse gas emissions, and the relationships between other areas of policy and the achievement of California’s climate change-related goals.
-His recent work has centered on sustainability in California’s freight system, utility-scale solar power, and energy efficiency in the multifamily housing sector.
 Prior to joining CLEE, Ted practiced both environmental law and corporate law in New York City.
-At New York University School of Law, where Ted received his J.D., he was the symposium editor of the Environmental Law Journal and participated in the NYU/NRDC Environmental Law Clinic.
+At New York University School of Law, where Ted received his J.D., he was the symposium editor of the Environmental Law Journal.
 Ted received his A.B. in English and Economics from Brown University.
-He has been admitted to the bar in California and New York.
+He has been admitted to the California, New York, D.C.
+Circuit, and Supreme Court bars.

 J.D., New York University School of Law (2013)